ga-curriculum/intro-to-mongoose/creating-with-a-model/README.md

 ## Creating a new todo

 For this demonstration, we'll work within `queries.js`.
-Our setup here differs from a typical Express app in order to focus on Mongoose.
+Our setup here differs from a typical Node Express app in order to focus on Mongoose.

 ### Importing the model